Have you ever asked yourself, how much protein should I eat in a day? If yes, you’re not alone.

 For example, if your goal is to build muscle, eating moderate to high amounts of protein is needed for building muscle mass.
 Anything lower than 80g of protein daily is too low if you live an active lifestyle.

-If you eat less protein while still training to build muscle, it’ll likely lead to muscle loss because you’re not refuelling with adequate protein needed to repair and rebuild muscle fibers and body tissues.
+If you eat less protein while still training to build muscle, it’ll likely lead to muscle loss because you’re not refueling with adequate protein needed to repair and rebuild muscle fibers and body tissues.

 Also if your goal is fat loss, the more protein you eat the more satiated you’ll feel throughout the day.
 This is why I always recommend my clients increase their protein intake while trying to lose weight.